jonathondilworth/cardano-plutus-apps-install-m1/README.md

 **3.13.
 Open A New Nix Shell**

-Go ahead and open a new terminal window, change directory to:
+Go ahead and open a new terminal window, change Directory to:

 ```
 cd ~/plutus-apps